 Modern Slavery Statement

 This Statement is made pursuant to the UK Modern Slavery Act 2015 section 54.
 Abacus Medicine is committed to prevent modern slavery and human trafficking in our business and in our supply chains.
-This statement relates to actions and activities during the financial year 1st of January 2024 – 31st of December 2024.
+This statement relates to actions and activities during the financial year 1st of January 2025 – 31st of December 2025.

 Abacus Medicine has a zero-tolerance position on violations to the UK’s Anti-Human Trafficking and Anti-Modern Slavery laws.
-We are committed to acting ethically and with integrity in all of our business dealings and relationships.
+We are committed to acting ethically and with integrity in all our business dealings and relationships.
 We hold ourselves to the highest standards by implementing and enforcing effective systems and controls to ensure that any form of slavery is not taking place in our own business or supply chains.

-Abacus Medicine’s commitment to respecting human rights is anchored in Abacus Medicine’s policies as outlines below, which applies for all employees of Abacus Medicine and its subsidiaries, and in Abacus Medicine’s Supplier Code of Conduct which applies for all external medicinal suppliers and third party logistic providers.
+Abacus Medicine’s commitment to respecting human rights is anchored in Abacus Medicine’s policies as outlines below, which applies for all employees of Abacus Medicine and its subsidiaries, and in Abacus Medicine’s Supplier Code of Conduct which applies for all external medicinal suppliers and third-party logistic providers.

 Structure, business and supply chains